 - Real-time camera crowd monitoring at high-ridership stations.
 Employees will make announcements, asking customers to spread out or wait for next train when the one at the station is too crowded

 - Decals on station floors guiding riders on where to stand and how to keep distance

-CTA has one of the most rigorous cleaning regimens of any US transit agency:
+We have one of the most rigorous cleaning regimens of any U.S. transit agency:

 - Cleaning BEFORE service: Every rail car and bus is cleaned before it leaves for daily service—this includes wiping down seats, stanchions, grab handles and surfaces with disinfectant, as well as sweeping and trash removal.

 - Cleaning WHILE IN service: Workers disinfect the high-touch surfaces of rail cars at all terminals after they finish a run and before they turn around for another run.
-Workers have also been stationed at the Navy Pier, Jefferson Park, Howard and Midway bus terminals to clean high-touch surfaces of buses serving 30 different routes.
+Workers have also been stationed at the Navy Pier, Jefferson Park, Howard, Midway and 95th/Dan Ryan bus terminals to clean high-touch surfaces of buses serving more than 40 different routes.

 - Routine deep cleans: In addition to the daily cleanings, all vehicles undergo a routine "deep clean", which entails intensive cleanings of the interior surfaces from the top of windows to the floor.
 Each night of the week, approx. 300 vehicles -- 150 rail cars and 150 buses -- are deep cleaned.
 As part of this process, crews use a 3-in-1 product that cleans, disinfects and deodorizes all surfaces of the vehicles.